AP® English Literature and Composition with The Lukeion Project

 2 Semester course (register for AP® Eng.
 Lit 1 & 2).
 First semester is the prerequisite for second semester.
 This is a two semester course.

-Course time: Tuesdays 1 PM ET
+Course time: Tue 1 PM

 Required Texts*As an Amazon Associate we earn a small amount from qualifying purchases.